Principal Investigator

 GRADUATE STUDENT

-Amber (she/her) is a 5th year MSTP student and 3rd year PhD candidate in the Molecular and Developmental Biology program at UC.
-She is interested in tissue engineering and regenerative medicine, utilizing injury models such as influenza to assess and elucidate alveolar organoid structure and regeneration in both murine and human models.
-Outside of science, she enjoys baking, going to the local farmer’s market, and taking care of her cats, Peanut and Cashew.
+Amber (she/her) is a 6th year MSTP student and 4th year PhD candidate in the Development, Stem Cell, and Regenerative Medicine program at UC.
+She is interested in tissue engineering and regenerative medicine, utilizing injury models such as influenza to elucidate alveolar organoid structure and regeneration.
+Outside of science, she enjoys baking, going to the local farmer’s market, and spending time with family.

 -